isigov/Botkiller/README.md

 One of my C++ projects from a few years ago.

 Features:
--Searches for certain signatures of known malware -Rudimentary rootkit detection
+-Searches for certain signatures of known malware <br />
+-Rudimentary rootkit detection <br />
 -Cleans registry/infected files